Halliburton-Landmark/gdp/doc/gdp-net-api-v4.md

 % What I Want to See in a Network API for the GDP
 % Eric Allman
-% 2017-05-12
+% 2017-07-14

 ***This is a proposal, not a specification***

+This defines an API, not "bits on the wire" or, to the extent possible, specifics of implementation.
+The goal is that subject to a few constraints, everything "above the line" can be insulated from the actual network implementation, which must define the packet format in whatever way it sees fit.
+Conversely, everything "below the line" will not be in any way affected by changes in the higher level protocol.
+Obviously both of those specifications will be required, but this document isn't the place.

 SEE ALSO: Nitesh's documents.

+> [[Note: I'm doing a "proof of concept" implementation, essentially just adapting the current version, in order to test the API for completeness and simplicity.
+In that process I'm still finding new problems, so this **WILL** change.]]

-[[NOTE: "PDU", "blob", and "payload" are used somewhat interchangeably, with a bit of "message" thrown in for good measure.]]
+> [[NOTE: "PDU", "blob", and "payload" are used somewhat interchangeably, with a bit of "message" thrown in for good measure.
+This is a bug, not a feature.]]

 ## Key Points